By: Kelley Caponigro

 Fear #1: Running Out of Money.

 Solution: While no one can predict the future, you can figure out how much money you will need during retirement by simply developing a budget to help calculate how much you currently spend.
 If you’re not sure how much you’re currently spending, download our free Budget Worksheet to help determine your cash flow.
-Then simply use online calculators like the CNN Money Retirement Calculator or Vanguard’s Retirement Income Calculator to help project future spending needs.
+Then simply use online calculators like this one from Bankrate or Vanguard’s Retirement Income Calculator to help project future spending needs.
 Don’t be frightened by the numbers that derive from the calculators.
 The most important thing is to start saving something.
 If you can manage to save 5% of your income, then increase that amount to 10% when you receive a raise or bonus, and eventually increase that to 15% over the years.
 Keep in mind that you are not alone.
 Contribute to your company’s 401(k), and start automating your savings straight from your paycheck so you don’t even have to think about the money.
 If a 35-year-old waits just one year to start saving, they could potentially have $100,000 less in their retirement fund.
 The moral: start saving now – even if you’re late to the game – and have a goal in mind to work towards.